 The success of not-for-profit organisations ultimately relies on their reputation and good governance, but transparency and effective regulation of the sector all have a role to play.

 Menzies Not-for-profit & charity accounting services

 The not-for-profit sector encompasses a wide range of entities carrying out diverse activities.
 Our not-for-profit sector experts understand the issues facing both trustees and executive management, supporting them with a range of services.

 Key challenges for the Not-for-profit (charity) sector

 Funding / Fundraising

 Austerity continues apace within public sector budgets.
-The NFP sector has to develop new, innovative ways to raise funds.
-Although income grew by £4.6bn in 2015, this was all due to voluntary donations and trading activities.
-We advise on funding issues, interpreting Charity Commission guidance, opportunities for diversifying sources of income, setting up trading subsidiaries, investing charitable funds, control of expenditure and the use of reserves.
+The sector has to develop new, innovative ways to raise funds.
+Although income in registered charities grew by £4.6bn in 2015, this was all due to voluntary donations and trading activities.’

 With the increased pressure on funding and the Charity Commission’s continued focus on public benefit, charities must be clear in their objectives and provide demonstrable and objective outcomes to their stakeholders.